-If the dissolution procedure includes the issue of support, then the case must be filed in the county in which the Plaintiff lives.
+If the dissolution procedure includes the issue of support then the case must be filed in the county in which the Plaintiff lives.
 In all other remaining cases, the case can be filed in the county which both divorcing partners find to be convenient.
-Grounds of Uncontested Divorce in Connecticut Fault Grounds
+Grounds of Uncontested Divorce in Connecticut One can file for an uncontested divorce on the basis of the following grounds- Fault Grounds

 No-fault grounds

-Mode of Serving the Defendant In this state, the Complaint and the Summons are served to the Defendant in 1 of the following 3 ways.
+Mode of Serving the Defendant In this state, the Complaint and the Summons are served to the Defendant in any one of the following three ways-

 |